Varroa Mite: Operation Decker Report & Biosecurity Failure

 "The industry welcomed the investigation because we believed it would provide clarity," Le Feuvre stated.
 "Instead, the final report confirms that the origin of the incursion remains unresolved."

-The discovery of pyrethroid-resistant Varroa populations in New South Wales and Queensland has further complicated the transition from eradication to management.
-This resistance makes the pest significantly harder to control, increasing the pressure on beekeepers already reeling from the initial outbreak.
+Now the discovery of pyrethroid-resistant Varroa populations in Northern New South Wales and South East Queensland has fundamentally derailed the industry's transition from prevention to damage control.
+This resistance—confirmed by authorities in January and February 2026—makes the pest significantly harder to control, piling pressure on beekeepers already reeling from the initial 2022 outbreak.

 The Australian Honey Bee Industry Council is calling on the Federal Government to turn this "lessons learned" moment into actual policy.
 They are urging immediate action on four critical fronts: